 Seattle: Lincoln Park

 Lincoln Park offers several miles of trails.
 Most of the trails are paved and stroller-friendly.
 The trail from the beach is steep and can be strenuous for young tots or a stroller.
-As of June 2020, the parking lots are closed, but street parking in the neighborhood is available.

 Two popular trails are the main loop that goes around the park and the beach trail, both with stunning views of Puget Sound.
 Kids will enjoy seeing ferries and cargo ships on the Sound, as well as forest and marine wildlife.